Beyond Little Hearts for His Glory

 - Ride across the frontier with William Henry Harrison, seek an audience in King Arthur’s court, befriend a concert-giving cricket in Times Square, adjust to life with Antarctic penguins, survive being lost in a forest with the help of a bear, follow clues to locate a stolen book, and hear the legend of William Tell – all just a sampling of the stories that await you in our Boy Interest Set!

-- Sail for Jamestown to find your father, hear tales from Grandma’s attic, travel west in a covered wagon, solve the mystery of missing dog Ginger Pye, creatively trumpet true love with Louis the swan, and meet a bear called Paddington with hilarious consequences – all just a sampling of the stories that await you in our Girl Interest Set!
+- Sail for Jamestown to find your father, hear tales from Grandma’s attic, learn about pioneer life on the prairie, solve the mystery of missing dog Ginger Pye, creatively trumpet true love with Louis the swan, and meet a bear called Paddington with hilarious consequences – all just a sampling of the stories that await you in our Girl Interest Set!

 - Meet Benjamin West through his cat Grimalkin, witness King of the Wind’s legendary racing speed, grow up in the Big Woods with Laura Ingalls Wilder, enjoy the humor of the house at Pooh Corner, save Wilbur along with Charlotte and her amazing webs, and search for a new home with the hermit crab Pagoo – all just a sampling of the stories that await you in our Classic Interest Set!